daniellimadev/GoLangStudy/README.md

 ### JSON

 - Working with JSON in Go is very common, especially when dealing with APIs or structured data.
 The encoding/json package is the primary tool for encoding and decoding JSON in Go.

+### Testing

+- Testing in Golang (Go) is straightforward and built into the language.
+Go has its own testing framework in the standard library, called `testing`, which simplifies the process of writing and running unit tests and benchmarks.

+- Commands to run the tests:

+    ```bash
+    go test .
+    ```

+    and

+    ```bash
+    go test -v
+    ```